english-blog/english-blog.github.io/_posts/2013-11-14-soldier-for-women.md

 category: social
 ---

-By the end of January 2013, Gillete started a campaign "Soldier for Women".
+By the end of January 2013, Gillette started a campaign "Soldier for Women".
 Its a TV ad where the men & women from different strata of the society come together, with the men standing by the women as "Soldiers" - pledged to support them, protect them & stand by them.
 This ad created a lot of controversies among women activists.
 Many women felt that this campaign is insulting them.
 However this campaign slowly caught up & many celebrities like Mandhira Bedi were taking the pledge and spreading the word.

 <br/>
 <div style="text-align: center;">